georgesykes86/CV/README.md

 - Master of Engineering - specialising in Mechanical and Materials Engineering
 - 1st Class
-- I was awarded an academic scholarship by my college for each of my first three years
+- Awarded an academic scholarship by my college for each of my first three years
 - Captain of the University Rugby League team

 #### Marlborough College (2000-2005)

 - A-levels - Mathematics A, Further Mathematics A, Physics A, Chemistry A
 - GCSE - 9 A*, 2 A
-- I was awarded an academic scholarship
+- Awarded an academic scholarship

 ## Experience